AmingAndrei/violence.website/content/species/chimeras/jentilak.md

 [[index|...]]/[[species]]/[[chimeras]]/jentilak.md

 The Jentil (pl.
-Jentilak) is a species of large Chimera, native to BLACKSPACE.
-Noted for their immense size, unique physiology, and peaceful disposition, Jentilak are solitary creatures that inhabit diverse and often extreme environments.
+Jentilak) is a species of large Chimera, native to the OTHERWHERE, noted for their immense size, unique physiology, and peaceful disposition.

 Morphology